 The Plan Manager will monitor spending and advise you if money is running low.
 It is not usually possible to obtain additional funding, therefore, it is essential that you have a budget.
 A plan manager can provide limited assistance with this.
 Service providers should also be able to assist you with planning a budget.

-If your circumstances have changed, for example a large increase in support is needed, it is important that you contact the NDIA with the assistance of your support coordinator or your local LAC.
+If your circumstances have changed, you need to contact the NDIA with the assistance of your support coordinator or your local LAC.
 An example of this is where the primary carer is no longer able to look after the person either temporarily or permanently.
 Traditionally this was called emergency or crisis respite.

-Funding for Financial Plan Management and Support Coordination is paid by the NDIS but you must ask for it at your NDIS planning meeting.
+Funding for Financial Plan Management and Support Coordination is paid by the NDIS on top of your funding.
+You need to ask for it at your NDIS planning meeting.

 Call us today on 1800 777 723 to book your pre-planning session.